ruchisahota/gaia/v1/doc/documentation.md

 ## Vulnerability

-A vulnerabily represents a particular CVE
+A vulnerabily represents a particular CVE.

 ### Example